rixx/books.rixx.de/data/reviews/astrid-lindgren/the-brothers-lionheart/index.md

   title: The Brothers Lionheart
 plan:
   date_added: '2015-07-02'
+related_books:
+- book: michael-ende/the-neverending-story
+  text: Also a fantastical journey about strength and courage, going from our world
+    to a different one.
+- book: astrid-lindgren/mio-my-son
+  text: The closest of Lindgren's books, also about a poor boy escaping into a fantastical
+    world that turns out to have its dark sides and that needs his help.
 review:
   date_read:
   - 2001-11-01
-  did_not_finish: false
   rating: 5
-related_books:
-- book: michael-ende/the-neverending-story
-  text: Also a fantastical journey about strength and courage, going from our world to a different one.
-- book: astrid-lindgren/mio-my-son
-  text: The closest of Lindgren's books, also about a poor boy escaping into a fantastical world that turns out to have its dark sides and that needs his help.
 ---

 There's nothing I don't love about this book.
 It drew me in and swallowed me whole, back in the day.
 I re-read it so